Earn Free International Flights in 6 Months Using Everyday Purchases

 Groceries and household items

-Many cards give 3 points per dollar at supermarkets.
-A typical grocery bill of $400 a month becomes 1,200 points.
-Over six months that’s 7,200 points—enough for a short‑haul flight in many airline programs.
+Many cards reward three points per dollar at supermarkets.
+If you spend $400 a month on groceries, that’s 1,200 points each month—7,200 points after six months.
+That’s often enough for a short‑haul award ticket in many programs.

 Gas and rideshares

-Driving to work or catching a rideshare?
-Some cards offer 2 points per dollar on gas stations and rideshare apps.
-If you spend $150 a month on fuel, that’s 300 points monthly, 1,800 points in six months.
+Driving to work or hopping in a rideshare?
+Look for cards that offer two points per dollar on gas stations and rideshare apps.
+A $150 monthly fuel bill translates to 300 points a month, or 1,800 points over half a year.

 Bills you can’t skip

-Utilities, phone, internet—these are recurring and predictable.
-Put them on your travel card and you’ll earn points without thinking about it.
-Even a $100 monthly phone bill yields 200 points with a 2x earn rate.
+Utilities, phone, internet—these are predictable, recurring expenses.
+Slip them onto your travel card and you’ll earn points without thinking twice.
+Even a $100 monthly phone bill at a 2x earn rate yields 200 points each month.

 Turn Points Into Flights – The Real Trick